-Starting with Release 6.0, esm_runscripts allows to define additional phases for e.g. data processing, coupling.
-Such subjobs can be arranged into clusters, and the order of execution can be set in a flexible and short way from the runscript.
+Starting with Release 6.0, esm_runscripts allows the user to define additional subjobs for data processing, arrange them in clusters, and set the order of execution of these and the standard runjob parts in a flexible and short way from the runscript.
 This is applicable for both pre- and postprocessing, but especially useful for iterative coupling jobs, like e.g. coupling pism to vilma (see below).
-In this section we explain the basic concept, describe the keywords that have to be set in the runscript in order to make use of this feature, and give some examples on how to integrate pre- and postprocessing jobs and how to set up phases for iterative coupling.
+In this section we explain the basic concept, and the keywords that have to be set in the runscript to make use of this feature.

-14.2 Default phases of a general model simulation run
+14.2 Subjobs of a normal run